PLEASE NOTE: Job profile content may reflect pre-COVID-19 conditions.

 • excellent communicators

-• able to relate to and have empathy for people from a range of cultures and backgrounds
+• able to relate to and have empathy for people from all cultures and backgrounds

 • mature and responsible, and able to keep information private